PhantasmicSky/NodestoneBuilder/README.md

 ## Currently Supported Jobs

 - All jobs in the game are supported.
-Len (렌) will only be in Korean until it is released in GMS.
+- KMS changes from 1.2.407 and beyond (including Wild Hunter Remaster) is not yet supported.

 ## Notes
 - \* = Function not tested fully and might sometimes return "No Optimal Combination" even though there should be one (Mostly happens when less than 3 skills are selected or if you already have more trios equipped than the number of trios to make your perfect loadout).
 Nodes are also built using brute force and might take minutes if there are a lot of nodes to build prefect tri's from.
 Might also cause browser to lock-up.
 If that happens, please use the Async Solver to move the solving to a web worker.